jasminenoack/KnowledgEase/README.md

 ### Phase 3: User/Question Join Tables

 I plan to create a few different ways for users to interact with questions.
-I will create two join tables to implement primary relationships of wanting an answer and asking another user to answer.
+I will create a table to implement two primary relationships of wanting an answer and asking another user to answer.
 A user will be able to indicate that we wants an answer to a question by clicking a button on the question page.
 A user will also be able to ask another user on the site to answer his question.

 [Details][phase-three]